What Comes After Medical School Graduation

 Residency

-The first year of residency is called the “internship” period and participants are called “interns.”
-Following the one-year internship period, you’ll move from “intern” to “resident” and continue in your residency program for another two to seven years, depending on the specialty you choose.
-During residency, you will gain:
+The first year of residency is often called the “internship” period and participants are called “interns.”
+Following the one-year internship period, you’ll move from “intern” to “resident” and continue in your residency program for another two to six years, depending on the specialty you choose.

 - Clinical Competency: Residents learn to provide meaningful patient care independently, under the supervision of attending physicians.